KostasValeckas/PyLongslit/docs/sensfunction.rst

     :width: 100%
     :align: center

-Further, a following interactive plot will allow you to mask any strong emission/absorption lines that would corrupt later fitting, by clicking on them (with recommended amount of masking shown):
+Furthermore, a following interactive plot will allow you to mask any strong emission/absorption lines that would corrupt later fitting, by clicking on them (with recommended amount of masking shown):